-Complaints about the head teacher or member of the governing body must be made to the Clerk (asmith@holywellschool.co.uk).
+Stage 2 complaints about the head teacher or member of the governing body must be made to the Clerk (zecott@holywellschool.co.uk).

 If the complaint is jointly about the Chair and Vice Chair or the entire governing body or the majority of the governing body, Stage 2 will be considered by an independent investigator appointed by the governing body.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.